Buying guide🔒 VPNs & Security

 The Other Strong Contenders

 Mullvad is the choice if you want maximum anonymity over convenience.
-It charges a flat monthly rate β no long-term commitment discount, which is unusual β and accepts cash and cryptocurrency.
+It charges a flat €5/month (about $5.40/mo, as of June 2026) — no long-term commitment discount, which is unusual — and accepts cash and cryptocurrency.
 You don't even need an email address to sign up.
 The trade-off is a spartan app and no live chat support.

-Surfshark consistently lands among the cheapest options on a two-year plan, often coming in under $3/month for the introductory period.
+Visit MullvadSurfshark consistently lands among the cheapest options on a two-year plan, often coming in under $3/month for the introductory period — about $1.99–$2.49/mo on the two-year term (as of June 2026).
 It allows unlimited simultaneous connections, making it a strong pick for households.
-Watch the renewal price closely β it climbs substantially after the promotional period ends.
+Watch the renewal price closely — it climbs substantially after the promotional period ends, renewing around $79–$119/year.

-Windscribe sits in a middle ground: a generous free tier (around 10 GB/month) and paid plans that are reasonably priced.
-The Build-a-Plan option lets you pay only for the server locations you actually use, which is clever for light users.
+Get SurfsharkWindscribe sits in a middle ground: a generous free tier (around 10 GB/month) and paid plans that are reasonably priced.
+The Pro plan runs $9/month, or about $69/year — roughly $5.75/mo — as of June 2026.
+Its Build-a-Plan option is the cheaper way in: you pay $1 per server location per month (with a $3/month minimum), so light users only buy the locations they actually use.
 The company has been transparent about past incidents, which builds some trust.

-How We Judged These Services
+Get WindscribeHow We Judged These Services

 We don't just benchmark download speeds.
 The criteria that actually matter for a budget VPN:

-Verified no-logs policy.
+- Verified no-logs policy.
 Any VPN can claim it doesn't log traffic.
 The ones worth trusting have had that claim tested by an independent auditor and publish the results.
 We excluded services without this.

-Jurisdiction.
+- Jurisdiction.
 Where a VPN company is incorporated affects what government data requests it can legally be compelled to fulfill.
 Switzerland, Panama, and Iceland sit outside the 14 Eyes intelligence alliance, which matters for serious privacy needs.

-Speed overhead.
+- Speed overhead.
 A VPN that cuts your connection speed by 60% is unusable for video calls or streaming.
-The services here typically add modest overhead β enough to notice on a speed test, but not enough to disrupt everyday use on a modern broadband connection.
+The services here typically add modest overhead — enough to notice on a speed test, but not enough to disrupt everyday use on a modern broadband connection.

-Kill switch.
+- Kill switch.
 If your VPN connection drops, a kill switch cuts your internet access rather than silently letting your traffic flow unprotected.
 This should be a standard feature, not an upsell.

-Ease of cancellation.
+- Ease of cancellation.
 A recurring theme in this category is subscription services that make cancellation deliberately difficult.
 All picks here allow online cancellation without a phone call or retention chat.

 What to Skip